ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 element-wise add oprations, and prints results.
 In this case, the GPU task calls a function variant to GPU which exploits CuPy library.

-The below is outputs of the example.
+The below is outputs of this example.

 ```
 5 7 9